afichet/afichet.github.io/_tutos/JPEG.md

 *Author: Alban Fichet <alban.fichet@gmx.fr>*
 *License: BSD 3-Clause License https://opensource.org/licenses/BSD-3-Clause*
 *Last modified: Oct.
 18th 2021*
-*This code is for educational purpose, not meant to be efficient or clever.
-Notice each function outputs the expanded dictionary which is unnecessary but practical for educative purpose.*
+*This code is for educational purpose, not meant to be efficient or clever.*

 ## Introduction
 The JPEG (the Joint Photographic Experts Group) version 1 is a widely used image compression method for pictures.
 This notebook explains how it works and the different steps of the compression algorithm.